Voting on Election Day: Here's when polls close for all 50 states

-Tens of millions of Americans are headed to the polls across the country Tuesday, but polling locations will not remain open forever.
+Tens of millions of Americans are headed to the polls across the country Tuesday, but polling locations won't remain open forever.

 Here are the poll closing times for every state in the country.